Centaurioun/pulp-stones/references/md/Gabardo_2019_Association_between_Pulp_Stones_and_Kidney_Stones.md

 21. Patil SR. Prevalence of and relationship between pulp and renal stones: A radiographic study.
 J Oral Biol Craniofac Res 2015;5:189-92.
 22. Stroup DF, Berlin J A, Morton SC, et al. Meta-analysis of observational studies in epidemiology: a proposal for reporting.
  Meta-analysis Of Observational Studies in Epidemiology (MOOSE) group.
 JAMA 2000;283:2008-12.
-23. Lo CK, Mertz D, Loeb M. Newcastle-Ottawa Scale: comparing reviewers' to authors\' assessments.
+23. Lo CK, Mertz D, Loeb M. Newcastle-Ottawa Scale: comparing reviewers' to authors assessments.
 BMC Med Res Methodol 2014; 14:45.
 24. Stang A. Critical evaluation of the Newcastle-Ottawa scale for the assessment of the quality of nonrandomized studies in meta-analyses.
  Eur J Epidemiol 2010;25:603-5.
 25. Bains AB, Bains SK.
 Pulp stones' association with renal stones: "a minute one can help detect a large one".
 Ann Trop Med Public Health 2015;8:19-20.